ixxeL-docker/dns-home/documentation/03-reverse-proxy-pihole.md

   }
 }
 ```

+The first `server`section is used to force HTTPS redirection when querying plain HTTP.

 In Pihole, set a DNS A record to your VM hosting your containers pointing to your `VIRTUAL_HOST` and all is set and ok for usage.